 - Increased pain or discomfort that is not relieved by your pain medication

-Mild bruising and bleeding is common following cheek enhancement surgery.
+Mild bruising and bleeding are common following cheek enhancement surgery.
 This is usually temporary.
 More severe bleeding may form a collection of blood under the skin, known as a haematoma.
 This may result in pain, bruising and neck or facial swelling.
 Haematomas typically occur within 24 hours of the procedure.
-These complications require medical attention, however it should not affect your final result.
+These complications require medical attention, however, it should not affect your final result.

 There are common risks to any surgical procedure.
 Especially relevant complications include blood clots, risks of anaesthesia, nausea and vomiting and post-operative pain.

-Choosing a highly qualified BAAPS/BAPRAS surgeon, preparing appropriately and following the aftercare instructions will decrease the chances of you developing any of these arm lift risks and complications.
+Choosing a highly qualified BAAPS/BAPRAS surgeon, preparing appropriately and following the aftercare instructions will decrease the chances of developing any of these cheek enhancement risks and complications.